Papabyte/pay-per-call-demo/README.md

 Since it is based on an [headless O<sub>byte</sub> node](https://github.com/byteball/headless-obyte), it will produce a similar output.
 Enter a device name and a passphrase (both optional), then note the `single address` of your client.

 Your client has to be funded with some testnet bytes, download the [testnet wallet](https://obyte.org/testnet.html) and get testnet bytes from the faucet chat bot.
-Then send them to your client's address, after some minutes for confirmation, your client will be ready to request the paid API.
+Then send them to your client's address, your client is now ready to request the paid API.

 Make a request to the API (the first request may take a few seconds)